All articles

 Anantara Desaru Coast Resort & Villas Book with us

 A full-service family resort built around two pools — a lagoon pool with a shallow shelf for young children, and a beachfront infinity pool that faces the water directly, which none of its neighbours quite manage.
 Rooms are straightforward five-star: generously sized bathrooms, a workable balcony, nothing that reaches for architectural ambition.
-The restaurant program is a notch above resort-standard, particularly the all-day dining room.
+The restaurant programme is a notch above resort-standard, particularly the all-day dining room.

-Insider verdict Travel writers who've done the full Desaru circuit — checking all four resorts on the same trip via the shuttle bus that connects them — consistently rank Anantara ahead of Westin and Hard Rock on setting alone; it's the one property here where the beach itself, not the facilities, is the reason to book.
-Families traveling with a toddler or young children get real service from this hotel: cots supplied without fuss, kids-club programming that starts younger than most, and a front desk willing to solve small problems (a same-day taxi run for forgotten items) without friction.
+Insider verdict — Travellers who've done the full Desaru circuit — checking all four resorts on the same trip via the shuttle bus that connects them — consistently rank Anantara ahead of Westin and Hard Rock on setting alone; it's the one property here where the beach itself, not the facilities, is the reason to book.
+Families travelling with a toddler or young children get real service from this hotel: cots supplied without fuss, kids-club programming that starts younger than most, and a front desk willing to solve small problems (a same-day taxi run for forgotten items) without friction.
 Request a third-floor sea-view room specifically — the ocean view from the second floor is partial at best.

 Best for: families with young children; direct beach access; the strongest all-round resort experience